PumasAI-Labs/NLME-Assessment/docs/reference.md

 Goodness of fit

-: How well a model can accuratelly predict or reproduce the observed data.
+: How well a model can accurately predict or reproduce the observed data.
 In Pumas, there is a standard four-panel plot that plots established goodness of fit plots.

 Visual predictive check (VPC)